gabrielnafuzi/react-aclify/README.md

 - `roles`: An array of roles.
 The user must have at least one of these roles to access the children of the `CanAccess` component.

 - `permissions`: An optional array of permissions.
 If specified, the user must also have these permissions to access the children.

+- `validationMode`: Optional.
+Defines how roles and permissions are validated.
+It accepts:

+  - `'all'`: All roles/permissions must match.
+  - `'some'`: At least one role/permission must match.

 - `children`: The content that should be rendered if the user has the required roles and permissions.